gregorriegler/payroll-refactoring-kata/README.md

 # PayRoll Refactoring Kata

-This is a simple code to practice refactoring the bumpy rode code smell.
+This is a small code to practice refactoring the bumpy rode code smell.

 Originally found here:
 https://toot.legacycode.rocks/@nicoespeon/110226815487285845